serguei59/Datalake_Ingestion_Security-Monitoring/docs/1_preliminary/preliminary-setup.md

 ### **Objectives**
 1. Create an **Azure Key Vault** to secure sensitive information.
-2. Configure a **secondary Service Principal (SP2)** with limited permissions to access the Key Vault.
+2. Configure a **Service Principal (SP)** with limited permissions to access the Key Vault.
 3. Set up a **Storage Account** for the Terraform backend.
 4. Add necessary secrets to **GitHub Secrets** for CI/CD workflows.

 ### **Why this Approach?**

 - **Enhanced Security**: Secrets are stored securely in Azure Key Vault and not exposed in code or logs.
-- **Role Isolation**: The secondary Service Principal has limited access to the Key Vault, reducing the impact of potential compromise.
+- **Role Isolation**: The Service Principal has limited access to the Key Vault, reducing the impact of potential compromise.
 - **CI/CD Integration**: Secrets are injected into GitHub Secrets, enabling Terraform workflows to run autonomously.

 ---